 Mongolian music can divided, generally, into traditional and modern pop music.
 Traditional Mongolian folk music features include the long drawn song, overtone singing/throat singing, and the morin khuur/horsehead fiddle.
 Western classical music flourished during the communist era, producing composers like Luvsanjambyn Mördorj, Natsagiin Jantsannorov, Bilegiin Damdinsüren, and others.
 Pop music acts range from manufactured boy and girl bands to folk, rock, and rap acts and include Altan Urag, Camerton, Hurd, Kharanga, Kiwi, Lipstick, Nomin Talst, Sarantuya, Sambuugiin Serchmaa, Soyol Erdene and others.

 There doesn’t tend to be a lot of Mongolian music performed in Los Angeles.
 It’s been ten years since Buryatian-Mongol singer Badma Khanda performed at the Pacific Asia Museum.
 Los Angeles is the current home to Uyanga Bold.
 Born Uyanga Boldbaatar in Moscow, she’s also performed as Ella Ekko.
+Throat singer Mendbayar Jargalsaikhan (founder of and teacher at the International Khoomii School in Ulaanbaatar) performed at South Central‘s Coaxial Arts Foundation in 2018.

 MONGOLIAN CULTURAL FESTIVALS